Here are all the Game of Thrones spin-offs in development

-News broke in March that HBO is reportedly making three more spin-off series, with 9 Voyages (working title) the furthest along in development (representatives for HBO declined to comment).
+News broke in March 2021 that HBO is reportedly making three more spin-off series, with The Sea Snake, formerly titled Nine Voyages, the furthest along in development (representatives for HBO declined to comment).
 Martin revealed on his blog that the name change came about because "we wanted to avoid having two shows with numbers in the title."

 This prequel would focus on Corlys Velaryon aka the Sea Snake, known as the greatest seafarer in the history of GOT's Seven Kingdoms.
 If that name sounds familiar to you, well, it should.
 As noted above, Steve Toussaint is playing that character in House of the Dragon.
 How will Toussaint pull double duty on both spin-offs, and how much overlap will there be?
 We'll have to wait to find out the answers to those questions, much like we keep on waiting for Martin to finish writing The Winds of Winter (which he promises he's still working on, but we'll believe it when see it!).

-What we do know is that The Mentalist creator Bruno Heller — who was previously reported to be pitching GOT spin-off ideas to HBO like a prequel based on Robert's Rebellion aka the war for the Iron Throne mentioned all the time on the original series — is said to be developing 9 Voyages.
+What we do know is that The Mentalist creator Bruno Heller — who was previously reported to be pitching GOT spin-off ideas to HBO like a prequel based on Robert's Rebellion aka the war for the Iron Throne mentioned all the time on the original series — is currently writing the pilot script for The Sea Snake.

 Another project reportedly in development at HBO is set about 1,000 years before the events of GOT and would follow Princess Nymeria, an ancestor of House Martell who founded Dorne.
 Known as a true warrior, she was such an iconic figure in the world of GOT that two characters from the original series — one of the Sand Snakes Nymeria Sand (Jessica Henwick), as well as Arya's (Maisie Williams) direwolf — were named after her.

-The working title of this prequel is 10,000 Ships, named after the military move in which Nymeria ordered all her ships to be burned after her army traveled from Essos to Dorne so turning back was not an option (the name of this series is why Nine Voyages is now titled The Sea Snake).
+According to Martin, the working title of this prequel is Ten Thousand Ships, named after the military move in which Nymeria ordered all her ships to be burned after her army traveled from Essos to Dorne so turning back was not an option (the name of this series is why Nine Voyages is now titled The Sea Snake).
 Martin also revealed that Amanda Segel is the showrunner and has already delivered "a couple drafts" of scripts and they are "forging ahead" on this series.

 The legacy of Game of Thrones is long and full of spin-offs.
 Come back here as we keep this list updated as new developments are announced.